rcsb/strucmotif-search/README.md

 returning all highly similar occurrences of the query motif within a second.

 ## Getting started
-strucmotif-search is distributed by maven and supports Java 11+ and requires access to a MongoDB server.
+strucmotif-search is distributed by maven and supports Java 11+.
 To get started, append your `pom.xml` by:
 ```xml
 <dependency>
   <groupId>org.rcsb</groupId>